aleksandarskrbic/aleksandarskrbic.github.io/_posts/2020-04-04-akka-actors-1.md

     Props(new Ingestion(input, output, nWorkers))
 }
 ```
 For those actors who have some additional functionalities, I prefer to implement an additional trait, where business logic is concentrated and will be just mixed with the actor.
-This makes the actor class clean and simple because we in it we are only dealing with behavior.
+This makes the actor class clean and simple because in it we are only dealing with behavior.
 Actor behavior is a way of message processing.
 ```scala
 trait IngestionHandler {
   val ip: Regex = """.*?(\d{1,3})\.(\d{1,3})\.(\d{1,3})\.(\d{1,3}).*""".r